0xRoqeeb/writeups/sau/sau.md

 ```
 ![eq](https://github.com/0xRoqeeb/writeups/assets/49154037/a6bd4d84-8136-4da2-8ad2-3e4fcf09b3ee)

+# Vulnerability Assessment

-I created a new basket and intercepted the request with burpsuite ,it didn't reveal much.
+Next I created a new basket and intercepted the request with burpsuite ,it didn't reveal much.
 After that i looked up the version number of requests basket online to check if this current version was vulnerable and i found out that it was susceptible to SSRF, it also has a POC [CVE-2023-27163]( https://gist.github.com/b33t1e/3079c10c88cad379fb166c389ce3b7b3)

 ```console